sabirdvd/SimSCE_Caption/README.md

 To run this locally you need GPU and 16GRAM+ (recomanded 32GRAM) , please have look at this [hugging face post](https://huggingface.co/blog/how-to-generate)  for diffrent generation method (e.g, beam serach)

+## Text data augmentation

+A fast and cheap way to increase the data is using data augmentation strategies

 ## Training

 Dowload SimSCE